<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 SMS_Generation_Templates_Promo-2

-Send them a direct link to your Google My Business review page, and remind them who they worked with in this message.
+Send them a direct link to your Google My Business review page, remind them who they worked with in the message and explain how quick the review process is.
 This removes friction and makes it easy for your customer to leave an accurate, detailed review.

 An automated solution, such as our Invite platform, can pull this data and make the review generation process simple for you and your customers.